emotion-js/emotion/docs/composition.md

 `

 // Composition can be very powerful.
 For example, styles are expanded where you interpolate,
-// so the following class has flex-direction: column because ${flexCenter} is interpolated
+// so the following class has flex-direction: column because ${flexCenterClass} is interpolated
 // after flex-direction: row
 const stillColumn = css`
   flex-direction: row;
-  ${flexCenter}
+  ${flexCenterClass}
 `

 // Nested composing is supported